Classical dynamics of infinite particle systems in an operator algebraic framework: Preliminaries

-We consider an arbitrary countable set $\Gamma$ -- often interpreted as a discrete subset $\Gamma\subseteq \R^d$, namely, the set of points of confinement around which the particles are pinned by a Harmonic potential.
-However only the set structure of $\Gamma$ is used, which already endows the set of finite subsets of $\Gamma$ with a partial order -- inclusion -- which is upward directed and hence defines a thermodynamic limit.
+We consider an arbitrary countable set $\Gamma$ -- typically interpreted as a discrete subset of $\R^\ell$, namely, as the set of points of confinement around which the particles are pinned by a harmonic potential.
+This already endows the set of finite subsets of $\Gamma$ with a partial order (inclusion), which is upward directed and hence defines a notion of convergence -- the one of nets.\footnote{This notion of convergence is the strongest possible one on subsets of $\Gamma$ in which every point of $\Gamma$ is eventually absorbed in the subsets, and implies for instance convergence with respect to subsets of hypercubes, et cetera.} Explicitly, if $F$ is any function defined on finite subsets of $\Gamma$ and taking values in a normed space,